Everything you wanted (or maybe not) to know about Melanie but were afraid to ask...

 Encouraged to study Highland Dancing, she competed locally.
 Her final competition took place during the summer of 1969, a few short months after her father's death, at the 1000 Islands Highland Games.
 In that last event- she won the Silver Medal in the Sword Dance.

 Melanie began her professional writing career in non-fiction.
-She published eight of her articles.
-One graced the cover of an international publication.
-At the same time, she continued to develop her writing voice: short stories (both fiction and non-fiction) as well as novel-length work.
+One of her articles graced the cover of an international publication.
+At the same time, she continued to develop her writing voice: short stories (both fiction and non-fiction) as well as novel-length work